annaborkowska28/Orange-HRM-tests/sprint-01-login_module/README.md

 # QA Project – Sprint 1: Login Functionality Testing (OrangeHRM)

 ## Welcome

-This repository documents the full QA process for testing the **login functionality of the OrangeHRM web application**.
+This folder contains the full QA process for testing the **login functionality** of the OrangeHRM web app.
-It includes test planning and test execution,  — all based on real-world practices using Jira + Xray.
+I designed and executed test cases to check how the system handles correct, incorrect, and edge-case credentials — all managed through **Jira + Xray**.
 ---

 ## Application Under Test